pekrau/queue_simulation/README.md

 Simple queue simulation
 =======================

-Source code for my blog post [Därför är köer oundvikliga](https://kraulis.wordpress.com/2015/01/31/darfor-ar-koer-oundvikliga/)
+Source code for my blog post [Why queues are inevitable](https://kraulis.wordpress.com/2015/01/31/why-queues-are-inevitable/) See the blog post for context.

-See the blog post for context.
+A few notes about the terminology: "Machine" means a processing unit, which can be a care team in hospital care, or a DNA sequencing machine at the NGI.
+"Task" is in the health care a patient with a particular disease to be treated, while it is a sample (or set of samples) at NGI.

 This code is general for more than one machine per facility, but in the blog post, only the case involving one machine is discussed.
 In